AFC WIMBLEDONLast season: 16th

 consistency this time.

-Players in: Robbie Threlfall (Bradford, free), Andrew Wright (Scunthorpe, free),
+Robbie Threlfall (Bradford, free), Andrew Wright (Scunthorpe, free),

 James Short (trainee), Chris Doyle (trainee), Richard Brodie (Crawley,